pymc-devs/pymc/README.rst

 Contact
 =======

-To report an issue with PyMC3 or to suggest a feature please use the `issue tracker <https://github.com/pymc-devs/pymc3/issues>`__.
+We are using `discourse.pymc.io<https://discourse.pymc.io/>`__ as our main communication channel.
+You can also follow us on `Twitter @pymc_devs<https://twitter.com/pymc_devs>`__ for update and other announcements.
+Our `pymc Gitter channel <https://gitter.im/pymc-devs/pymc>`__ is still open if you want to have a quick interaction with PyMC3 developers and users.

-To ask a question regarding modeling or usage of PyMC3 we encourage posting to `StackOverflow using the "pymc" tag <http://stackoverflow.com/questions/tagged/pymc>`__.
+To ask a question regarding modeling or usage of PyMC3 we encourage posting to `Our Discourse forum under the “Questions” Category <https://discourse.pymc.io/c/questions>`__.
+You can also suggest feature in the “Development” Category <https://discourse.pymc.io/c/development>`__.

-To interact with PyMC3 developers, visit the `pymc Gitter channel <https://gitter.im/pymc-devs/pymc>`__.
+To report an issue with PyMC3 please use the `issue tracker <https://github.com/pymc-devs/pymc3/issues>`__.

-Finally, if you need to get in touch for non-technical information about the project, `send us an e-mail <fonnesbeck+pymc@gmail.com>`__.
+Finally, if you need to get in touch for non-technical information about the project, `send us an e-mail <pymc.devs@gmail.com>`__.

 License
 =======